Wheatfield, New York: History

 In the 1920s, the River Road section of the Town became a prosperous farm area, including the showplace "Wheatfield Farms".
 Vacation cottages, beaches, an amusement park, and nightclubs were all constructed along the river.
 Permanent housing has since replaced most of these, but some remnants are still visible along River Road.

 During World War II, industries located in the Town.
 The largest was Bell Aircraft (later Bell Aerospace) founded by Larry Bell which produced, for example, the World War II fighter plane, P-39 Airacobra.
 One Russian-leased example of this aircraft is on display at the Niagara Aerospace Museum.
-10% of all aircraft production by the United States was produced in western New York and by Bell in particular.
+10% of all aircraft production by the United States was produced in Western New York and by Bell in particular.
 Later, the company made products for the aerospace industry.
 This included aspects of the Apollo Program such as the Apollo Lunar Module propulsion system.
 With the closure of the facility in 1990, the vast plant was repurposed as a mixed-business complex, including a branch of the Lockheed Martin company.

-During the postwar period, other industries and businesses were established in the Town, including those serving the tourist trade such as motels and restaurants.
-The largest included Carborundum, Demler Cider Mill, Sawyer Creek Hotel, Loblaws grocery stores, assorted businesses and light manufacturing industries along Liberty Drive, and Thiele's dairy and bakery (defunct--1989), and plant nursery / agricultural supply company (current).
+During the postwar period, other industries and businesses were established in the town, including those serving the tourist trade such as motels and restaurants.
+The largest included Carborundum, Demler Cider Mill, Sawyer Creek Hotel, Loblaws grocery stores, assorted businesses and light manufacturing industries along Liberty Drive, and Thiele's dairy and bakery (defunct as of 1989), and plant nursery/agricultural supply company, which still exists to this day.
 The Niagara Falls Air Reserve Station is a major employer of the Town and of Niagara County, as is the Summit Medical Campus (in association with the Memorial Medical Center in Niagara Falls) which hosts the Summit Family Health Center among other specialist outlets.

-Growth and prosperity in the Town continued as families migrated from nearby communities creating new neighborhoods.
-During this period, Summit Park Mall was built and opened in 1972 to serve the people of Wheatfield and nearby communities.
+Growth and prosperity in the town continued, as families migrated from nearby communities creating new neighborhoods.
+During this period, Summit Park Mall was built, opening in 1972 to serve the people of Wheatfield and nearby communities.
 The property closed as a mall by 2008 and is being redeveloped.

 The largest spurt of growth in the town began in the 1980s and still continues today with many new housing developments emerging and new industrial and business parks being built.
 The population of the town now exceeds 18,000, which classifies it as a town of the first class, according to standard municipal classifications.